sjang1594/sjang1594.github.io/_featured_categories/study.md

 sidebar: true
 order: 4
 description: >
-I am interested in a lot of things... that's the problem.
-But you can gain a lot of knowledge to go over the boundaries of specific languages and have something to discuss with peers and coworkers
+I am interested in a lot of things...
 ---

 # Study